January 6 2022 | 13 Min Read

 Share

-Coffee, logistics, and the importance of big steel boxes.
+The coffee supply chain and the importance of big steel boxes

 Four in five people reading this article will have a steaming cup of coffee within easy reach.
 Now this, admittedly, is an entirely made-up statistic.
 But it’s probably not that far from the truth.
 After all, as a species we seem to be passionately … greedily … hopelessly infatuated with the bitter tang of heated coffee bean juice — not to mention its quasi-magical ability to keep us up watching Netflix at least three hours after our sensible bedtime.